 You therefore might find that if you want to visit or live in China in the future, Mandarin may be the more practical choice.

 Mandarin will also open doors to other regions, including Taiwan, Singapore and Malaysia.
 Not to mention Mandarin is often highly valued by employers as business conducted in Mandarin continues to flourish.

 Ultimately, this depends on your own personal goals.
 We know from experience, the language you’ll do best at is the language you’re most passionate about!

 Some useful resources for Cantonese speakers who want to learn Mandarin can be found on Chinese lessons.

 LTL offers specialized Mandarin courses for Cantonese speakers in Beijing.

 Simplified or Traditional Chinese?
-Which One Is Right For Me?
+Which One Is Right For Me in 2022?

 Simplified Chinese vs Traditional Chinese 🤔 This will depend on your goals and where you want to study or live.
 Let’s help you decide.